on the cheap and sleazy side (www.cheapandsleazy.net)

 If, when you select the option "Export as MP3..." you get an alert, asking for the LAME MP3 Encoder, you'll need to go to Audacity's home page and search for the encoder.
 Once you find it, simply download it, and put it in the Audacity folder ... and point Audacity to the file when it asks.
 Easy-peasy!

 "Great --!
-Now what do I do?"
+Now What do I do?"

-Well, howzabout put it on your iPod?
+Well, Howzabout put it on your iPod?

 Well, the most important thing to know is the iPod works with iTunes ... so you first load your songs into iTunes, create a playlist, connect your iPod, and drag that playlist to the iPod icon in iTunes, like so: